CS26-FPD-Explorer/FPD-Explorer/README.md

 # FPD-Explorer

-A Gui interface/visualizer for the FPD library.
+A GUI visualizer for the FPD library

-## Getting Started
+## Getting started

-A Python 3 installation is needed to run this program.
+A Python 3 installation is needed to run this program
-Data from a STEM microscope is needed to use the full capabilities of this program
+Data from a [STEM](https://en.wikipedia.org/wiki/Scanning_transmission_electron_microscopy) microscope is needed to use the full capabilities of this program

 ### Installing

-Install **FPD-Explorer** package using the *setup* script
+Install **FPD-Explorer** package using the *setup* script:

 ```shell
 python setup.py install
 ```
-#### Dark Style
+#### Dark style
 A dark style is available for this program.
 It can be installed with either pip :

 ```shell